How Ballpoint Pens Are Made

 Multifunction ballpoint pens will include some other kind of tool or functionality in addition to a ballpoint pen.

-This may be as simple as a ballpoint pen that alternates between different colored ballpoint inks, or it can be as complex as a ballpoint pen that is also a multi-tool such as a USB drive, a clock, or a pocket-knife.
+This may be as simple as a ballpoint pen that alternates between different colored ballpoint inks, or it can be as complex as a ballpoint that is also a multi-tool such as a USB drive, a clock, or a pocket-knife.

 By Novelty